apedersen00/tt6581/README.md

 # TT6581

-Inspired by the legendary MOS6581 Sound Interface Device (SID) chip used in retro computers such as the Commodore 64, the _Tiny Tapeout_ 6581 (TT6581) is a completely digital interpretation supporting nearly the entire original MOS6581 feature set, implemented in 2x2 tiles for Tiny Tapeout.
+Inspired by the legendary MOS6581 Sound Interface Device (SID) chip used in retro computers such as the Commodore 64, the _Tiny Tapeout_ 6581 (TT6581) is a original digital interpretation supporting nearly the entire original MOS6581 feature set, implemented in 2x2 tiles for Tiny Tapeout.

 As a demonstration, here are two songs that **are produced by RTL testbenches**: